-350 Years Later, London’s Landscape Still Evidences the Great Fire of 1666
+Over 350 years later, London’s landscape still shows evidence of the Great Fire of 1666

-Thomas Bloodworth, Lord Mayor of London, was unimpressed.
+Thomas Bloodworth, Lord Mayor of London at the time, was unimpressed.
 “A woman could piss it out,” he huffed, readjusting his nightcap and pulling the sheets over his head.
 Even Samuel Pepys, London’s greatest diarist, went back to bed after noting a minor blaze across town in his journal for Sunday, September 2, 1666.
 Fires were common in a city of wooden buildings and open hearths.

 Just six lives were claimed, though many died afterwards during violent retributions.
 Generally, though, the fire moved slowly and people had time to escape.